idanoo/NZ-CAA-Syllabus-Notes/CPL/CPL Air Law (2025-07-20).md

-# NZ CAA CPL Air Law Syllabus (As at 2025-07-20)

 ## General
 #### 16.2 Aviation Legislation

-**16.2.2 Describe the requirements to hold an aviation document, as laid down in CA Act 2023 sections 55 and 78.**
+##### 16.2.2 Describe the requirements to hold an aviation document, as laid down in CA Act 2023 sections 55 and 78.

 **_55 Rules relating to aviation documents_**
  *(1) The Minister may make rules under [section 52](https://www.legislation.govt.nz/act/public/2023/0010/latest/link.aspx?id=LMS50073#LMS50073) providing that an aviation document is required by or in respect of all or any of the following:*